pycom/pycom-micropython-sigfox/readme.md

 ### v1.7.0 ###

-* Added TX “start delay” compensation for timestamp mode (fix time window alignment issue at low SF and/or high BW)
+* Added TX 'start delay' compensation for timestamp mode (fix time window alignment issue at low SF and/or high BW)
 * Added adaptive narrowband/wideband TX filtering for LoRa
 * Added a command-line option to set CR in util_tx_test
-* Added notes for TX “start delay” in immediate and triggered mode
+* Added notes for TX 'start delay' in immediate and triggered mode

 /!\ warning: due to start delay compensation being implemented, TX that were previously 1.5ms late will be sent on time.
 At low datarate, this is not an